armctf/armctf/README.md

 _no arm version, no party._

 5- windows machines
-_currently no, but thinking about it._
+_didn't even tried windows arm, but will do a research about it_

 ## vm resources
-all vms has 2 cpu and 2 ram configuration. you can lower these if you are out of sources.
+all vms has 2 cpu and 2 ram configuration. you can lower these if you are out of resources.

 ## downloading
 downloads handled by nextcloud, server located in germany. every link's password is `KedileriSeverim666`. if you can't reach nextcloud, you're either banned by nextcloud or i'm doing some maintenance. mail me if problem persists.